BLE LTER's Information Management System

 The BLE IMS uses modular components and relies on external APIs and open source resources to minimize development burden and promote reusability.
 We welcome discussion and feedback on our system, and we love collaborating with other information managers on improving the state of IM in LTER.
+We also make sure to follow LTER guidelines and best practices for our website, our metadata, and document all our practices in a BLE Information Management Handbook.
 See what we're up to on GitHub, and take a peek into our information management system below.

 Using our PASTA client, our Data Catalog taps into the Environmental Data Initiative where we archive our data.
 This ensures that our website stays in sync with the official archive.
 Sites that archive with DataOne nodes such as the Arctic Data Center may be interested in our Solr client.PASTA Client